dimaspandu/djs/README.md

 All tests passed (100% success)
 ```

----

 ## Purpose

-The **runtime test suite** verifies that the bundler engine’s generated runtime:
+Verifies that the bundler engine’s generated runtime:
 1. Works across versions with backward compatibility.
 2. Correctly loads both static and dynamic modules.
 3. Supports hybrid environments (bundled and browser-native ESM).
 4. Provides consistent results across updates.

 Each runtime iteration adds or refines support for new module patterns, ensuring reliability and maintainability in production bundling.

+## License

+MIT